-I really did not think I would have an issue, since my bike was fairly new, had not been submerged that much, and not even washed that often.
+I really did not think I would have an issue, since it was fairly new.
 I was kinda wrong:

 Pretty surprising how dry and rusty it is, for a bike in that condition.
 Even left a pile of dust on the floor: